MrCroxx/blog/content/posts/foyer-a-hybrid-cache-in-rust-past-present-and-future/index.md

 Improvements to related tools are just as important as API enhancements.

 To make it easier for developers to develop, debug, and benchmark Foyer, a utility called `foyer-bench` is provided.
 With `foyer-bench`, developers can easily benchmark `foyer` with various configurations and wordloads.
 It also provides the ability of fine-grained tuning.
-Here is an example of the arguments and options that `foyer-bench` accetps.
+Here is an example of the arguments and options that `foyer-bench` accepts.

 ```text
 > foyer-bench -h